dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![Soft Grid method intro](../../assets/images/../../../assets/images/Writings/Grid/soft-grid-intro.png)

+`More clear examples on the distinction between Hard vs. Soft grid system.
+The current ones are not obvious enough.
+Maybe additional comparison would help.`

 ### Personal take

 With the soft grid method, we truly are not getting the mathematical grid rhythm at all.
 It feels like a simplified version of a grid system, purely vertical, to ease the implementation.